jdedwards3/devextent/content/posts/xml-rss-feed-nodejs.md

 ---
-title: Generate RSS Feed with Node.js
+title: Generate an RSS Feed with Node.js
 guid: 79016133-6cc3-4639-977c-65a0cc69cf34
 metaDescription: Use the xml, cheerio, and fs-extra npm packages with TypeScript to generate an RSS feed for a Jamstack blog with Node.js
 author: James Edwards
 tags:
   - Node.js
   - TypeScript
+  - XML
 ---

 An [RSS](https://en.wikipedia.org/wiki/RSS) feed is a convenient way to allow access to syndicated content in a standardized format that is easily shareable and discoverable.
 Recently I've been using [feedly](https://feedly.com/) to stay up to date with a variety of web development blogs.
 This got me interested in how to add an rss feed to a static website built with the [Jamstack](https://jamstack.org/), specifically how to generate an rss feed from blog post data with node.js and [TypeScript](https://www.typescriptlang.org/).